 The weight of the racquet will affect its stability and control during play.
 A heavier racquet will lead to less vibration when hitting the ball, which increases stability.
 While those with a lighter frame will have more maneuverability, ideal for striking the ball faster.

-It should be noted that light racquets can always be modified to be heavier, while heavier models have a set weight.
+It should be noted that light weight racquets can always be modified to be heavier, while heavier models have a set weight.

 When deciding the weight, you should take an honest evaluation of your arm strength and your level of play.
 Lighter racquets are good for beginners and children whilst heavier models are suited towards advanced players.